Strange, unusual, bizarre, and fun: New Orleans offers all this and so much more

 Just mixing these cultures would be enough to make a fascinating city but New Orleans really ups the ante.
 Here you can find pirates, Voodoo, vampires, ghosts, above-ground tombs, prostitution, murder, and more.

 Are you taking a trip to the Crescent City?
-No vacation here is complete without experience at least some of the quirky things that New Orleans offers!
+No vacation here is complete without experiencing at least some of these quirky things to do in New Orleans!
 If you’re looking for a quirky, strange, unique, or eccentric trip, this list is a great place to start… but trust me, you’ll surely stumble upon something interesting just by wandering the French Quarter!

 If you’re looking for more information on New Orleans, like where to stay & where to eat, check out my New Orleans guide here!